Thorium/the-elmish-book/chapters/scaling/composition-forms.md

 ```fsharp
 type State = { CurrentPage : Page }
 ```
 The most important distinction when comparing to State-Field composition is that when the `CurrentPage` changes from one child program into another, the state of that child program is *reset*.
 In State-Field composition, the states of all child programs are maintained at the same time.
-We saw that in the previous example where the count of the counter view was kept the same as we switched back and forth from one view into another.
+We saw that in the previous example where the count of the counter view was kept the same as we switched back and forth from one view to another.

 When we say the state of a child program is "reset", it is not entirely accurate.
 It is better to say that when changing the `CurrentPage` from one child program into another, the state of that child program is *re-initialized*.
-To elaborate on this concept, consider the `Msg` type that is associated with the `State` type that follows Discriminated Union composition:
+To elaborate on this concept, consider the `Msg` type that is associated with the `State` type that follows the Discriminated Union composition:

 ```fsharp {highlight: [4]}
 type Msg =